 Hang in there

-We are too young to know that if you hang in there, your troubles, whatever they are, will pass.
+We are too young to know that if we hang in there, our troubles, whatever they are, will pass.

 Of course, I do not believe that all problems will pass with time.
 However, one does have a point to think that MOST problems pass with time.
 It isn't that they simply disappear.
 It's just that with time, we somehow work them out or situations change in such a way that what was once a problem is no longer.